-If you've already marathoned your way through Peaky Blinders' newly released fifth season, you'll be happy to know more of the show is on the way.
+If you've already marathoned your way through Peaky Blinders' seasons 1-5, you'll be happy to know more of the show is on the way.
 Series creator Steven Knight told Birmingham Press Club all the way back in May 2018 that he was planning Peaky Blinders Season 6 as well as a potential Season 7.
 "We are definitely doing [series] six and we will probably do seven," he said.
 "We've talked to [lead actor] Cillian Murphy and he's all for it, and the rest of the principal cast are in for it."

 "I start later this year and then we shoot next year and I have no idea when it would be out, maybe early 2021, something like that," Byrne said.

-That being said, there is a fair amount we already know about Season 6.
-Though the cliffhanger Season 5 finale left Tommy's fate fate up in the air, Knight has confirmed the character will be a present part of the next season, and that he'll be facing mounting political tension.
+Claflin also confirmed that the season six storylines are set to be better than ever, revealing: “I have seen scripts and they’re very, very, very juicy.”
+Though the cliffhanger season five finale left Tommy's fate up in the air, creator Steven Knight has confirmed the character will be present in the next season, and that he'll be facing mounting political tension.